 - March 4, 2016, a 46-year-old male passenger disappeared after falling overboard at ~ 11 pm off the coast of Key Largo FL.
 The ship stopped and started a search and rescue operation, with the crew also throwing overboard lighted life preserver rings.
 The USCG was immediately notified, sending two search teams in the area (HC-144 aircraft, MH-65 helicopter), but the body was not found.
 The man (David Mossman, of US origin) was traveling with his mother and fell from their cabin balcony on deck 10.
 The accident occurred on a 6-days Western Caribbean itinerary (Feb 28 – Mar 5, to Barbados, Grand Cayman; Jamaica; Haiti) round-trip from Fort Lauderdale.
 The ship was returning to Port Everglades Florida from Labadee (the Royal Caribbean’s private island resort in Haiti).

 - April 20, 2017, a 23-year-old female crew was reported missing after the ship’s docking in Kralendijk port (Bonaire).
-The RCI employee Adriana Morales de Florencio (of Mexican origin) left the ship on April 20 but didn’t return onboard before it left the port.
+The RCI employee Adriana Morales de Florencio (of Mexican origin) disembarked the ship on April 20 but didn’t return onboard before it left the port.
+On April 30, a local newspaper reported that her body was found (buried on the shore).
+Body’s location was reveled by a suspect who was arrested.
+The man was last seen with Adriana soon after she disembarked the ship.
 The cruise ship was on a 9 -day Southern Caribbean cruise (itinerary April 14-23) roundtrip from Miami FL, visiting Labadee (Haiti), Willemstad (Curacao), Oranjestad (Aruba) and Kralendijk (Bonaire).

 Crew & Passenger incidents (injuries, crimes)